risk-first/website/estimating/Fixing-Scrum.md

 ![Time Boxing Causes Coordination Risk](/images/generated/estimating/scrum/scrum3.png)

-In order to balance this risk, Sprints are Time-boxed:  rather than just requesting feedback every five minutes or _whenever_, the idea is that the development team completes a Sprint within a fixed period of time (two weeks being common).
+In order to balance this risk, Sprints are time-boxed:  rather than just requesting feedback every five minutes or _whenever_, the idea is that the development team completes a Sprint within a fixed period of time (two weeks being common).
 On the one hand, this means everyone can have a regular meeting in their diary, and agree up-front about how much of their schedule will be taken up in Sprint Reviews.

 But the problem is that now the development team has to coordinate it's work to be ready with completed software before the Sprint Review starts.
 Even for a _development team of one_ it can be a challenge to coordinate like this:   often, development is completed a few days early, or incomplete by the day of the demo, so it might be easier to move the meeting.